-Who may use the name "COCAINE ANONYMOUS," the block letters "CA," the official COCAINE ANONYMOUS LOGO\ (hereinafter "logo"), future variations of the logo, the book titles: "A QUIET PEACE", "HOPE, FAITH & COURAGE II," "HOPE, FAITH & COURAGE: STORIES FROM THE FELLOWSHIP OF COCAINE ANONYMOUS," and the motto "WE'RE HERE AND WE'RE FREE:"
+Who may use the name "Cocaine Anonymous," the block letters "CA," the official Cocaine Anonymous Logo (hereinafter "logo"), future variations of the logo, the book titles: "A Quiet Peace", "Hope, Faith & Courage II," "Hope, Faith & Courage: Stories From The Fellowship of Cocaine Anonymous," and the motto "We're Here And We're Free:"

 - A. A Cocaine Anonymous "Group" as defined herein, for its function of organizing and operating a regularly scheduled C.A. meeting.
 A C.A.
 Group may not use the name, letters or logo for any other purpose (including without limitation, dances, conventions, memorabilia, or fund raising events) without the prior written consent of its Area/District Chairperson after a vote taken by the Area/District Service Committee. - B. A C.A.
 District/Area has the ability to delegate the use of the C.A. name and/or logo on memorabilia.
-Proper discussion at the Area/District service committee meeting shall be part of the process. - C. Cocaine Anonymous World Service Office, Inc. (a California corporation) and Cocaine Anonymous World Services, Inc. (a California corporation). - D. To avoid implied affiliation, when referencing the name Cocaine Anonymous, the block letter CA, the official Cocaine Anonymous logo (hereinafter logo), future variations of the logo, and the motto We're Here and We're Free®, on publications such as flyers, newsletters, directories, the following disclaimer should be used: "In the spirit of Tradition Six, C.A. is not allied with any sect, denomination, politics, organization or institution." - E. Any media (printed, electronic, or otherwise) to be made available by the group, district, or area, to the fellowship, shall have prior approval from the respective service body. - F. The service body granting the use of the C.A. logo shall be responsible for ensuring that the proper C.A. logo, with applicable trademarks as shown below, is used on printed materials and memorabilia. - G. Although not officially adopted, when using the green color traditionally used by CAWSO Inc., the Pantone # is 3292 and the calibrated CMYK values be used. - H. When incorporating, no individual or entity may use the name "Cocaine Anonymous" alone or within the corporation name for incorporation purposes.
+Proper discussion at the Area/District service committee meeting shall be part of the process. - C. Cocaine Anonymous World Service Office, Inc. (a California corporation) and Cocaine Anonymous World Services, Inc. (a California corporation). - D. To avoid implied affiliation, when referencing the name Cocaine Anonymous, the block letter CA, the official Cocaine Anonymous logo (hereinafter logo), future variations of the logo, and the motto 'We're Here and We're Free', on publications such as flyers, newsletters, directories, the following disclaimer should be used: "In the spirit of Tradition Six, C.A. is not allied with any sect, denomination, politics, organization or institution." - Avoid using designs that incorporate external organizations, graphics, and logos, trademarks when producing fellowship flyers or memorabilia.
+Committees are asked to be ever mindful of our Traditions when using the C.A. logo and creating items for sale and seek guidance if uncertain. - E. Any media (printed, electronic, or otherwise) to be made available by the group, district, or area, to the fellowship, shall have prior approval from the respective service body.
+For this purpose, the respective service body is the Area/District Service Committee to which you are aligned or the World Service Office for groups that are not in an Area/District. - F. The service body granting the use of the C.A. logo shall be responsible for ensuring that the proper C.A. logo, with applicable trademarks as shown below, is used on printed materials and memorabilia.
+Avoid using designs that incorporate external organizations, graphics, and logos, trademarks when producing fellowship flyers or memorabilia.
+Committees are asked to be ever mindful of our Traditions when using the C.A. logo and creating items for sale and seek guidance if uncertain.